PeterDaveHello/web-minify-helper/readme.md

 Let me help you minify css and js files automatically and easily!

-This is only a shell script; it depends on bash shell, grep, wc, curl and nodejs/npm.
+This is only a shell script; it depends on bash shell, grep, curl and nodejs/npm.

 It is based on [clean-css](https://github.com/jakubpawlowicz/clean-css), [uglify-js](https://github.com/mishoo/UglifyJS2) and [javascript-minifier.com](https://javascript-minifier.com)/[cssminifier.com](https://cssminifier.com).